 I recommend making a list of the things you will do, like buying items to create frugal lunches and affordable breakfasts, using coupons and buying only what is on your list (and I offer a lot more tips in my blog post, Groceries on a Budget!)

 You will very likely need to alter some of your spending habits.
 I outline ways to do this in my blog post, How To Be Frugal.
+Your saving habits will likely also need some tweaking, and setting up a Sinking Fund is a great way to save!
+Learn even more in my Sinking Fund Categories blog post.

 #3 Use a Money Goal Tracker to Keep Your Saving Money Goals Top of Mind